Chaoses-Ib/DirectoryOpus/Manual/additional_functionality/viewing_images/viewer_keys_and_toolbar.md

 The behaviour of the mouse wheel and mouse buttons can be changed via Preferences.
 For example, you can make the left mouse button advance to the next image or close the viewer if you prefer.

-# Viewer Keys and Toolbar
+##### Bottom control bar

 The optional control bar at the bottom of the viewer is the same as the one in the [Viewer Pane](/Manual/basic_concepts/the_lister/viewer_pane.md) - it contains buttons for commonly used functions.
 You can enable or disable it using the **View / Control Bar** command.
+Unlike the main toolbar at the top of the viewer, this one can't be edited.

 ![](/Manual/images/media/viewer_pane_-_control_bar.png)